-– Los Angeles manages more than five billion dollars in annual revenue collected from tax, fee and fine payers, as much as the whole country of Iceland.
+– Los Angeles manages more than eight billion dollars in annual revenue collected from tax, fee and fine payers, more than the country of Iceland.
 The city maintains bank accounts with between $4B and $12B in cash, and manages up to $45B in investments for pensions and other funds.
 That money is currently held in accounts at commercial banks, where it earns next to zero interest.
 The city paid over $109 million in transactional and originations fees to these commercial banks in 2016.
-Some of these banks have […]
+Some of these banks have been downgraded […]

 – Most people still shrug when you ask them their opinion on public banking. – That used to be true about lawmakers, but recently, the concept of public ownership of a depository bank is on the lips of elected officials and policy analysts.
 There seems to be news about the movement for publicly-owned banks every single day.
 We may have arrived at the moment when city, state and national officials are ready to look at options outside the mainstream financial paradigm that serve the needs of the public directly.
 It could […]